Updated: Jan 7

-CT and CT/MV Cures to touch in about 12-24 hours (or overnight in warm room).
+CT60 and CTMV Cures to touch in about 12-24 hours (or overnight in warm room).
 Often can recoat in about 8 hours.

 HV Cures to touch in about 8-24 hours (lower depths will take longer), but if pouring 1/2" depth for example in a 6"x6"x3" mould, you can do 2 coats per day typically (project dependent).

 DP Cures to touch in about 48-72 hours to demould, lower depths will be on the longer side, deeper moulds will be faster.
 If poured at 2 1/2"d, will take about 30-48 hours to demould, volume, mass & temperature dependent.
 Thinner depths will need longer time to cure, and possible over 48-72 hours based on environment conditions, volume, mass etc.

-Note: All epoxy resins generally continue to harden for up to 3-4 weeks after initial cure, at which time they reach their full hardness rating & heat rating. iCoat epoxy resins are at 98% cured at 14 day mark
+Note: All epoxy resins generally continue to harden for up to 3-4 weeks after initial cure, at which time they reach their full hardness rating & heat rating. iCoat epoxy resins are at 98% total hard cure at 14 day mark.

 * Heat Resistance/Tolerance in Fahrenheit/Celsius, Unless specified otherwise, most heat resistant/tolerance ratings are NOT based on direct contact at that temperature.
 This means they can handle the item sitting in an extremely hot car for example, and it will remain in stable condition.
 Thinner items made with lower heat tolerances (below 200F/93C for example), will often go bendy in warmer temperatures.

 * Shore D Hardness Scale Resins are scratch resistant, but no epoxy resins are scratch proof.
 The harder curing resins will not go pliable or bendy in heat (after full cures).
 The softer curing resins (if used in thinner mould applications), may go slightly pliable after full cure when exposed to higher temperatures, but will return to normal once exposed to normal temperatures again. iCoat epoxy resins are at 98% cured at 14 day mark, so these D ratings will be slightly higher at 3 week mark.

 HV D63 at 14 days, (D58 at 7 days), a bit more of a softer cure resin, if poured in too thin layers could go pliable/bendy in warmer temps, but returns to normal once out of heat.